 One reason I haven’t written a lot here is that I’ve been struggling with how to bring this blog full circle.
 How do I incorporate weight loss and miscarriage?
 How do they relate?
 How can I make sense of all this?

 This past weekend my husband and I went to Ohio to see his family.
 We had Thanksgiving/Christmas/birthday’s all rolled into one visit.
 I enjoy going there to see his family and we try to get there four times a year.
 This year was special because we were there to see his mom’s friend’s son.
 I’ll call him Joe.

 Joe is a unique individual because he weighs 667 lbs.
 The reason we went to go see him was because my mother-in-law has been showing pictures of my husband to all of her friends since he has lost over 125lbs since our wedding, which was a year and a half ago.
 She’s proud of my husband, and rightfully so.
-I’ve lost 42 lbs since the wedding (for a total of 104 lbs since April of 2010), but his weight loss has been more dramatic than mine.
+I’ve lost 42 lbs since the wedding, but his weight loss has been more dramatic than mine.
 He looks so different, and since his family only sees him four times a year, he always appears very differently.